 No matter which way you choose to make these with my glaze or my half dipped chocolate suggestion, with or without walnuts it’s a sure winner for an afternoon snack.
 Who doesn’t want their kids eating more courgettes (zucchini)?
-If you try them out, tweet or instagram me a photo would love to see how you created your Oatmeal Courgette Cookies!
+If you try out this oatmeal courgette cookies recipe, tweet or instagram me a photo would love to see how you got on!
 Just hashtag #sharewithme @letstalkmommy and don’t forget to pin it for the future!

 More Courgette Recipes

 It doesn’t matter if you call it zucchini like me, or courgette like everyone else here in the UK – if you like it then you will love these other recipes with zucchini in them.